LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 ## Experiments

 At some point of your use of the library you might need to launch several scenarios in a row.
-It the same spirit, you might want to repeat one scenario's run, to get rid of the randomness of training, and end with more meaningful results.
+In the same spirit, you might want to repeat a scenario single run, to get rid of the randomness of training, and end with more meaningful results.

 The `Experiment` object allows you to set a list of scenarios to run, along with a wanted number of repetition.
-Once instancied, scenarios can be added via the `.add_scenario()`.
-Eventually, all the scenarios can be run, and repeated, by calling the `.run()` method.
+Once instantiated, scenarios can be added to an `Experiment` via the `.add_scenario()` method.
+Eventually, all the scenarios can be run, and repeated, by calling the `.run()` method of the `Experiment` object.

 ### Experiment's parameters

-Few parameters can be set:
+A few parameters can be set to an `Experiment`:

-- `experiment_name`: String, default `'experiment'`.
-Name of the experiment, will be used for the save path.
-The full experiment name will be followed by creation date/time, and by a hash if the experiment name already exists.
+- `experiment_name`: string, default `'experiment'`.
+Name of the `Experiment`, will be used for the save path.
+The full name will be followed by creation date/time, and by a hash if the name already exists.
-- `nb_repeats`: int, Number of repetition for the experiment, in which each scenario will be run
+- `nb_repeats`: int, number of repetition for the `Experiment` of running each scenario
-- `scenario_list`: list of scenarios to be run during the experiment.
+- `scenario_list`: list of scenarios to be run during the `Experiment`.
 Scenario can also be added via the `.add_scenario()` method
 - `is_save`: boolean.
-If set to True, the experiment will be save on disk.
+If set to True, the `Experiment` will be saved on disk.

 ### Save folder